hassheh/WeatherForecastAPI/README.md

 # WeatherForecastAPI

-The API provides the saved data through the https://github.com/hassheh/WeatherService service.
+The API provides the data which is fetched and processed through the https://github.com/hassheh/WeatherService service.

 # How to run